ImanBrjn/python_Salifort_Motors/README.md

 ### Data visualizations

 Now, let's examine variables and create plots to visualize relationships between variables in the data.

-Start by creating a stacked boxplot showing `average_monthly_hours` distributions for `number_project`, comparing the distributions of employees who stayed versus those who left.
+Start by creating a stacked boxplot showing the distribution of `average_monthly_hours` for different `number_project` categories, comparing the distributions of employees who stayed versus those who left.

 Box plots are very useful in visualizing distributions within data, but they can be deceiving without the context of how big the sample sizes that they represent are.
 So, we could also plot a stacked histogram to visualize the distribution of `number_project` for those who stayed and those who left.